SherlockPsy/Life/TOTAL_PLAN.md

 - JSON:
   - wrote: false
   - request_id
-  - public_blocks: empty OR containing only SYSTEM block if written
+  - public_blocks: []

-5. Writing rules
+5. Idempotency
-5.1 POST /beat must never write a GEORGE block.
-5.2 Write-before-show is absolute.
-5.3 request_id enforces idempotency.

-6. Rereading rules
-6.1 Rebecca may reread:
-- recent public window
-- her private ledger (if any)
-6.2 No Qdrant retrieval yet.
+- If request_id repeats, return the exact previously stored response.
+- Perform no new writes.

-7. Forbidden improvisations
+6. Forbidden improvisations
-- No hidden prompts
+- No system narration
-- No ghost inputs
+- No world facts
-- No implicit influence
+- No injected people
+- No summaries as authoritative reality (summaries, if present, are non-authoritative reading aids derived from written text)

 ================================================================================
 EXECUTION CANON — MILESTONE 3 — REBECCA DOES NOT WAIT FOR YOU